 Any severe violation of the above guidelines/rules, which includes the local district's student handbook, may lead to my dismissal from the E/MC program.
 I understand that if I am dismissed from the E/MC program, I may be responsible for any costs associated with tuition and/or books.
 I also understand that a dismissal from the program may jeopardize the timeline of my high school graduation; meaning I may no longer be able to graduate with my original class.

 Printed Name of E/MC Student

 Signature of E/MC Student Date

-Printed Name of Parent/Guardian
+Signature of Lywic Student Date

-Signature of Parent/Guardian Date
+Timed Name of Farency Guardian Signature of Parent/Guardian Date